MichelleGoldfinger/MechaCar_Statistical_Analysis/README.md

 * Write three more RScripts in your using the t.test() function and its subset() argument to determine if the PSI for each manufacturing lot is statistically different from the population mean of 1,500 pounds per square inch.

-## Study Design: MechaCar vs Competition
+## Deliverable 4: Study Design: MechaCar vs Competition
 Describe a statistical study that can quantify how the MechaCar performs against the competition
 * What metric or metrics are you going to test?

   The metric I will test is city or highway fuel efficiency.

 * What is the null hypothesis or alternative hypothesis?